edap/edap.github.com/_posts/2014-05-10-yotube-api-v3-and-rails-using-the-yourub-gem.md

 {% endhighlight ruby %}

 ###View
-We are gonna to add 2 views, one containing the form to add the search criteria and one containing the details of a single video.
-In the search page, we will use only the `query` options, but there are others available, have a look at the [readme]((https://github.com/edap/yourub)).
+We are going to add two views, one containing the form to add the search criteria and the other the details of a single video.
+In the search page, we use only the `query` options, but there are others available, have a look at the [readme]((https://github.com/edap/yourub)).
-Now add these to files `app/views/index.html.haml`
+Now add these lines to the file `app/views/index.html.haml`

 {% highlight ruby %}
 = form_tag videos_index_path, :method => :post do